Mixa26/Dictio/README.md

 # Setting up the translator
 I've used libretranslate API for my app because I haven't found any free online API's<br>
 for translation(or I haven't searched long enough >:) ).
-To setup libretranslate it you're gonna have to download it from their github page:<br>
+To setup libretranslate you're gonna have to download it from their github page:<br>
 https://github.com/LibreTranslate/LibreTranslate<br>
 and then install it using python:<br><br>
 pip install libretranslate<br><br>